Liverpool Women's Hospital explosion declared a terror incident

 The cabbie, named locally as David Perry, was declared a hero by Liverpool Mayor Joanne Anderson for locking the suspect inside the vehicle.

-Four men have been arrested in the city in connection with Sunday's incident.
+Four men have been arrested in the city under the Terrorism Act.

-The taxi passenger appears to have made an "improvised explosive device" which caused the blast, said Head of Counter Terrorism Policing North West Russ Jackson.
+Head of Counter Terrorism Policing North West, Russ Jackson, said the taxi passenger appeared to have made an "improvised explosive device" which caused the blast.

-The man's motivation was "yet to be understood", added Assistant Chief Constable Jackson.
+The man's motivation was "yet to be understood", he added.

+Assistant Chief Constable Jackson told journalists police know the identity of the attacker but will not confirm it at this stage.

+Prime Minister Boris Johnson will chair an emergency Cobra meeting on Monday afternoon in response to the explosion, Downing Street said.

-He told journalists he understands the Delta Taxis driver picked up a passenger in Rutland Avenue, near Sefton Park, on Sunday.
+Mr Jackson said he understood the Delta Taxis driver picked up a passenger in Rutland Avenue, near Sefton Park, on Sunday.

-"The fare - a man - had asked to be taken to Liverpool Women's Hospital, which was about 10 minutes away," said ACC Jackson.
+"The fare - a man - had asked to be taken to Liverpool Women's Hospital, which was about 10 minutes away," he added.

 "As the taxi approached the drop-off point at the hospital an explosion occurred from within the car.
+This quickly engulfed it in flames.

-He added: "Remarkably the taxi driver escaped from the cab.
+"Remarkably the taxi driver escaped from the cab.

 "He has been treated for his injuries that he sustained and he's now been released from hospital."

-ACC Jackson continued: "We are... aware there were Remembrance events just a short distance away from the hospital and that the ignition occurred shortly before 11am.
+Mr Jackson said police were "aware there were Remembrance events just a short distance away from the hospital and that the ignition occurred shortly before 11am".

-"We cannot at this time draw any connection with this but it is a line of inquiry we are pursuing."
+"We cannot at this time draw any connection with this but it is a line of inquiry we are pursuing," he added.

-He confirmed a fourth man was arrested earlier in the Kensington area of the city.
+He confirmed a fourth man, aged 20, was arrested earlier in the Kensington area of the city and was in custody.

-Three other men - aged 21, 26 and 29 - were detained on Sunday in Sutcliffe Street, Kensington.
+Three other men - aged 21, 26 and 29 - were detained on Sunday in Sutcliffe Street in Kensington.

+Mr Jackson said the arrested men were believed to be "associates" of the taxi passenger.

+He said officers were looking at his associates, his telephone records and purchases he may have made.

+Mr Jackson said police had "attributed" the taxi passenger to both the addresses where officers were currently searching but were uncertain which address he lived at.

+"We have got significant items in one of the addresses," he said.

-All four will be interviewed later by counter-terrorism detectives.
-The men have all been held under the Terrorism Act.
+All four men in custody will be interviewed later by counter-terrorism detectives.